Aarun Nagar: As a director

 Nagar made his directorial debut as a writer and director in a real story based epic drama Gurjar Aandolan (2014), which was banned by the Rajasthan Government and never had a theatrical release in Rajasthan due to its issues based on the real 'Gurjar Agitation' which was happened in '2007-2008' in Rajasthan.

 Later he released his next film Risknamaa a film based on the controversial love story based on two brother's life, where the elder brother falls in love with his younger brother's wife.
-It was released on 15 March 2019 to widespread critical appreciation, also achieved a critical and commercial success at the box office.
+It was released on 15 March 2019 to widespread critical acclaim.